cal-poly-dxhub/eCR-semantic-interoperability/README.md

 - **Note** that for `<table>` attributes, LLM's are not being used to infer soft attributes about hte patient like pregnancy, etc.

+- **Note** this script will remove duplicate chunks from the input file.
+So if multiple chunks have the same `<text>` attribute, all but one will be skipped.

 ### Final Output Details

 The final output is saved as `out/xml_source_inference.xml` and contains the following for each document section: